 - Back pain knee pain

-- Lots of pain after workout
+- Lots of pain after a workout

 Keep in mind that not all of the signs of overtraining are physical.
 Much like regular exercise has a positive effect on mood and stress levels, too much exercise can do just the opposite, leaving the exerciser irritable and depressed, particularly as the quality of the workouts declines.
 Psychological and emotional signs of overtraining include depression, apathy, difficulty concentrating, emotional sensitivity and reduced self-esteem.